LEMS Export

 <!-- Initial condition parameters -->

-<Parameter name="y0_0" dimension="none"/>
+<Parameter name="V_0" dimension="none"/>

-<Parameter name="y1_0" dimension="none"/>
+<Parameter name="W_0" dimension="none"/>

-<!-- Time constant for derivatives.
+<!-- Time conversion for derivatives.

-needs_sec=True time_scale=ms -->
+all_dimensioned=False needs_sec=True time_scale=ms -->

 <Constant name="SEC" dimension="time" value="1ms"/>